-Following two decades of successful advocacy and precedent-setting legal action led by ONDA, in 2018 the BLM is working on the Southeastern Oregon Resource Management Plan Amendment.
+Following two decades of successful advocacy and precedent-setting legal action led by ONDA, in 2018 the BLM began working on the Southeastern Oregon Resource Management Plan Amendment.

 The process will create the blueprint for how nearly 5 million acres in southeastern Oregon — including beloved places in the Owyhee Canyonlands like Leslie Gulch, Three Forks and Birch Creek — are managed.

-For public lands advocates, getting involved in the Resource Management Planning process is one of the most important opportunities to shape how lands are managed for decades to come.
+For public lands advocates, commenting during the Resource Management Planning process is an important opportunity to shape how lands are managed for decades to come.
 This process provides the chance to help protect sage-grouse habitat, determine where off-road vehicles can and cannot travel, and protect wild desert places to camp, hike and bird.